 If you want to complain

-Call4Backup aims to support our callers to the highest possible standard at all times.
+Call4Backup aims to support our callers, supporters and donors to the highest possible standard at all times.
 To help achieve this, we encourage anyone who is not completely happy with the service they have received to let us know immediately by the contact details below.
 All complaints will be investigated fully.

 It is important that you give as much information as possible in order to fully investigate your complaint.
 Your information will not be passed on to anyone outside of Call4Backup.
-So we can effectively handle a complaint, we will in most cases need to involve the need for one of the Trustees to contact you directly.
+So we can effectively handle a complaint, we will in most cases have one of the Trustees to contact you directly.
 This is done with your prior consent, so that we resolve the complaint, if you then express you do not wish to continue the complaint your data will be erased in line with General Data Protection Regulations.

 It is our aim to resolve a complaint within 14 days of receiving it.
 In some cases, this isn’t possible but we will do our best to resolve it as soon as we can but will contact you if the complaint is likely to last longer than 14 days.

-If you have any questions or wish to add information concerning your complaint, please contact a Trustee Member on +44(0)844 58 999 57 or email firstname.lastname@example.org.
-Please be aware that your telephone number will be visible to the Trustee Team and may be logged for administrative purposes in order for us to update you about any complaint.
+If you have any questions or wish to add information concerning your complaint, please contact us via our Complaints page.
+Please be aware that your telephone number and/or email may be visible to the Team and may be logged for administrative purposes in order for us to update you about any complaint.